Lake-ripley-resorts-from-bygone-era

 Davidson Resort on the north end of the lake was known for its' charming A-frame cottages.
 It was also frequented for its' food specialties such as key lime pie and handmade dinner rolls that melted in your mouth even without butter.

-Today, vacation homes and permanent residences occupy most of the lake shore.
+But in the 21st century vacation homes and residences occupy most of the lake shore.
 Gone are the grand lodges that once graced Lake Ripley's shoreline, all except one, the Lake Ripley Lodge remain.
 Built in the early 1900s, this gem of a resort has gone through a few owners and incarnations, but still remains much as it did when President Coolidge's VP, Charles Dawes spent many summers there with his family.
 In the 1940s and 50s the resort was known as Maple Villa under the ownership of the Schmidt family, and later as the Women's Reducing Spa in the 1960s.

-And for a night over or weekend the Lake Ripley Lodge is a welcomed retreat from Zoom meetings and modern living.
-It's a place of solitude and relaxation, where you can sit back and enjoy the view of Lake Ripley while doing absolutely nothing.
+Today, the Lake Ripley Lodge is a much needed retreat from Zoom meetings and COVID-19.
+It's a place of solitude and relaxation, where you can sit back and enjoy the view of Lake Ripley while social distancing on their porch.

 Share by: